 But unfortunately, telling God about my anger did not make me feel better.
 It didn't soothe my hurting heart or dry up my bitter tears.
 It just led me further and further into despair.
 I felt like I would have to wait for what feels like forever.
 (More on prayer below.)

 Seek Support from Others

-So I turned to my husband and a trusted friend.
+So I turned to a trusted friend.
 They were earnestly encouraging, but their sentiments didn't turn my heart from its dark path.